silentnoodlemaster/another-new-tab/README.md

 ## Installation

-To download from the chrome webstore, join the [google group](https://groups.google.com/forum/#!forum/another-new-tab-testers/join)
+To download from the chrome webstore, join the [google group](https://groups.google.com/forum/#!forum/another-new-tab-testers/join).
+Once you're in the group you can install the [extension](https://chrome.google.com/webstore/detail/another-new-tab/hfdkaflgieogggbkghelhoiagoklcnob)

 alternatively, Load this extension unpacked.